overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

 floor.

 Minecraft worlds are generated on-the-fly by the chunk.
 This means not all chunks will exist.
-There is no pattern to chunk generation, the game simply generates them as needed.
+There is no pattern to which chunks are generated, the game generates them as needed as players explore the area.

 Chunks are stored on-disk in region files.
 A Minecraft region is a "region" of 32 by 32 chunks.
 Regions have their own address, and for a particular chunk one